Homeless or worried about becoming homeless

 The first thing you should do is to contact Newcastle City Council’s Housing Advice Centre.
-Staff at the Housing Advice Centre can help you to maintain your existing accommodation or by find you alternative accommodation.
+Staff at the Housing Advice Centre can help you to maintain your existing accommodation or help find you alternative accommodation.

 Newcastle City Council has a legal duty to provide advice and assistance free of charge to you if you are homeless or are ‘threatened with homelessness’.
 This means that you are going to become homeless within 56 days and there is nothing you can do about it.
 For example, if you have a notice from the court saying that your home is going to be repossessed in 4 weeks.

 Newcastle City Council decide who is vulnerable and needs assistance.
 People over retirement age are usually considered to be vulnerable due to their age.
 For more information please visit www.newcastle.gov.uk.

 Shelter North East provides free and confidential support and advice to people who are homeless or badly housed.
 If necessary, they can also arrange interpreting services and home visits.
 They also have a free national housing advice helpline.

 Crisis Skylight Newcastle offer advice and support to help people into a home, training and employment.
 They also have a wide range of activities and accredited courses.

 Women’s refuges are for women who have to leave home because of violence or threats of violence, usually from a partner or ex-partner, or from a forced marriage.
 Refuges generally aren’t able to house women who are suffering from neighbourhood harassment.
 If this is the case, see our Neighbourhood problems section for information.